mir-pucrs/concon-front-end/README.md

          ```
 ### Login/logout issues
 * Two alterations have to bo done to not to have issues when redirect in login/logout due to differences between the root path of the website and the root local path of the website:
-  * Login: go to
+  * *Login*: go to
  ```
  '/conconexp/conconexp/settings.py'
  ```
- and change the variable LOGIN_REDIRECT_URL to just '/', removing the 'conconexp' of it;
+ and change the variable _LOGIN_REDIRECT_URL_ to just '/', removing the 'conconexp' of it;

-   * Logout: go to
+   * *Logout*: go to
   ```
  '/conconexp/conconexp/urls.py'
  ```
  and you have to modify the definition of url to logout.
 It's a 'url' function(in the thrid argument exist a dictionary with a 'next_page' ke.
-You have to modify the value of '/conconexp' to '/' as in the login.
+You have to modify the value of _'/conconexp'_ to '/' as in the login.

 ### Load dump
 * You have to download the last dump in your local database, so, enter in mysql: